jclgoodwin/notes.joshuagoodw.in/pages/arts-autumn.md

 ### The Ravenscar profile/model

 One name for the model we have seen.
 Later we'll see how Ada supports it.
-For sporadics, it is insufficient.
+For sporadics, it is inadequate.

 ### Cyclic executives